 Their services can be accessed via their intranet pages:

-The University is proud to hold the Disabled Two Ticks Symbol.
+The University is proud to be a Disability Confident Employer.
 This is recognition given by Job Centre Plus to employers who have agreed to take action to meet five commitments regarding the employment of disabled people.

-A map has been produced by AccessAble previously known as DisabledGo* and shows all accessibility around the campus.
+A map has been produced by AccessAble and shows all accessibility around the campus.
 This map can be accessed here: